alex17-sys/stdlib-sniper/docs/files/read_file_lines.md

+---
+title: Read File Lines
+description: Zero-dependency Python snippets for reading files line by line using the standard library.
+keywords: enumerate, file, filter, generator, lines, list, read, splitlines
+---

 # Read File Lines

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for reading files line by line using the standard library.

 4 snippets available in this sub-category.